lubnayaqoob/QATask/README.md

 The maven project is built with```Pom.xml```  that contains all the dependencies run the program
 * TestNG library is to use because Annotations are easy to understand, also it allows executing test cases based on group which isn't possible in JUnit
+* configurations for change browser or url is placed in config file located on the path ``src/test/java/com/qa/qatask/config/config.properties``

 ## Execute Program